cwrc/RDF-extraction/README.md

 # RDF-extraction

 Extraction scripts for transforming the Orlando XML data into Linked Data.
+(CWRC Ontology Edition)

+Note: The LINCS (CIDOC-CRM) version of these extraction scripts can be found on the [cidoc-revisions](https://github.com/cwrc/RDF-extraction)

 You must have Python installed, at least version 3.8.